Which Devices Are at Security Risk and Can There Be Ways to Counter the Problem?

-“It will not take long for the security flaw to be exploited in the wild,” he said.
+“It will not take long for the security flaw to encounter exploitations in the wild,” he said.

-Urging every user to apply available security patches immediately, Naidu said by not patching the vulnerability not only puts the data in the chip memory at security risk, but also provides an entry point to critical servers and the entire corporate network.
+Urging every user to apply available security patches immediately, Naidu said by not patching the vulnerability not only puts the data in the chip memory at a security risk.
+It also provides an entry point to critical servers and the entire corporate network.

-Hackers can even steal data from multiple customers on servers such as those run by Google Cloud Services, Amazon Web Services or Microsoft Azure for corporate customers.
+Hackers can even steal data from multiple customers on servers.
+These include servers from Google Cloud Services, Amazon Web Services or Microsoft Azure for corporate customers.

 Android users can accept the automatic security updates provided by device makers and reboot the devices.

-A Singapore-based Microsoft spokesman said they have not received any information to indicate that these vulnerabilities had been used to attack our customers.
+A Singapore-based Microsoft spokesman said they have not received any information to indicate that these vulnerabilities had attacked their customers.

 However, Apple has not published any information on the security fixes for its computers and smartphones to date.

-Some of the patches are believed to cause slowdowns in a computer’s performance by up to 30 per cent, although Intel has reportedly denied it.
-If you require any assistance from a local IT firm, feel free to contact us.
+Experts believe that some of the patches caused slowdowns in a computer’s performance by up to 30 percent.
+However, Intel has reportedly denied it.